martinsam/cozy-dev-docs/source/index.md

  * Read/Write **JavaScript**, **HTML** and **CSS**
  * Install and run a **Node.js** process
  * Be comfortable with **command-line** calls
- * Know that cookie are not made of flour
+ * Know that cookies are not made of flour

 ```javascript